We are here to awaken from the illusion of separateness.— THICH NHAT HANH

 Wind Island Sangha is a lay practice community in the Plum Village tradition.
 A sangha is a local community of mindfulness practitioners who gather to meditate, to share their joys and difficulties, and to encourage each other on the path of practice.
 Meeting regularly with others to sit and share together is a precious way to cultivate our understanding and compassion and to re-establish our deep connection with others.

-Zen Master Thich Nhat Hanh is a global spiritual leader, poet, and peace activist, renowned for his powerful teachings and bestselling writings on mindfulness and peace.
+Zen Master Thich Nhat Hanh, a global spiritual leader, poet, and peace activist, renowned for his powerful teachings and bestselling writings on mindfulness and peace.

 Sister Chan Khong is the first fully-ordained monastic disciple of Thich Nhat Hanh, and the director of his humanitarian projects since the 1960’s.

 Everyone who comes to practice is a member of the sangha.
-Thay often says that the sangha is a garden, full of many varieties of trees and flowers.
+Thay teaches that the sangha is a garden, full of many varieties of trees and flowers.

 We know that if there is no collective awakening, then the earth and all species will not have a chance to be saved.
 Our daily life has to show that we are awake.— THICH NHAT HANH, THE BLUE CLIFF LETTER, 2007